mclancy96/phrg-rails-nested-forms-readme/README.md

 ## Overview

-In this code-along lesson, we'll cover nested forms that can create multiple objects.
+In this code-along lesson, we'll cover nested forms that can create multiple objects using Rails.

 ## Objectives